vwkd/code-system/src/languages/rust/data type/function.md

 ## Function

 - no variable number of arguments, no rest parameters, no default values
-- can pass as value, e.g. assign to variable, return from function
+- is expression, can pass as value, e.g. assign to variable, return from function
 - can't close over outer-scope variables
-- obligatory type annotations for arguments and return type since can't infert ?? parameters are just variables that get assigned the arguments
+- obligatory type annotations for arguments and return type since can't infer ?? parameters are just variables that get assigned the arguments

 parameter takes irrefutable pattern